dubiacc/website/articles/en/nfp/index.md

 > like I am accepting a death sentence (to my sexuality), like I am pretending to want to do
 > something I truly don't.
 >
-> [...]
->
-> If I get pregnant unexpectedly that is totally ok, but it won't be a surprise with NFP.
->
 > -- ["nfp" topic on r/Catholicism](https://archive.is/Gf2ec#selection-1413.2-1413.206)

-Now, obviously she here complains from the modernist perspective about "not being able to live out my sexuality" and complaining about having to get pregnant, because living yourself is the number one goal of modernists, but even she recognizes that it goes directly against her nature as a woman.
+Now, obviously she here complains from the modernist perspective about "not being able to live out my sexuality" and complaining about having to get pregnant, because living yourself is the number one goal of modernists -- but even she recognizes that it goes directly against her nature as a woman.

-This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to **intentionally prevent** Gods will - and Bishop Pivarunas still argues that this elaborate scheme is "not a deliberate frustration" and does "not impede contraception"?!
+This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to **intentionally prevent** Gods will - and Bishop Pivarunas still argues that this elaborate scheme is not a "deliberate frustration" and does not "impede contraception"?!

 This simply flies in the face of Pius XI's warning: whether the frustration is achieved chemically, mechanically, or chronologically is irrelevant to the intrinsic disordering